Volkswagen ID Buzz vs Tesla Model Y, Volvo XC90 & eDub classic T2

 Get all the latest news, reviews and exclusives, direct to your inbox.

-But hold your horses, because at the wheel is Kit Lacey, founder of classic vehicle electrification company eDub Services.
+But hold your horses, because at the wheel is Kit Lacey, founder of classic vehicle electrification company eDub Conversions.
 And the Type 2 he’s driving is no ordinary Type 2, having had a full heart transplant – and now running on electrons.
 Here we’ve got the top spec conversion kit with 53kWh battery, 93bhp electric motor, and 150ish-mile range, priced from £64,999.
 Cheap it isn’t.

 Kit’s concerned because the constant start/stopping for photos is causing the electric motor’s temperature to spike.
 Fortunately, he’s brought his laptop along and wirelessly tweaks the settings so the fan switches on at a lower temperature.
 We roll back to level ground, get a good run up, and the challenge is back on.